jfriedlein/usrmat_LS-Dyna_Fortran/Neo-Hookean - Tensor/example_neohooke-LSDYNA.md

 The results and convergence of the tensor-based umat implementation can also be compared to an existing LS-DYNA neo-Hookean implementation.
 The latter is contained by default in umat45 and used Voigt vector notation.
 The material card to set up this umat45 is available as "05_UMAT45_NeoHookean-Voigt.inc" and renders the same results as our umat43.

+## Example input file
+The subfolder "OneElementTest" contains an exemplary input file to simulate the uniaxial tension of a single element.
+It contains the necessary settings and uses *INCLUDE to load the user-defined material card.